Is it Safe to Visit Greece Right Now? The Ultimate Travel Guide

 Q: Can I still take public transportation in Greece?

 A: Yes, public transportation is still available in Greece, but it’s recommended to wear a mask and maintain social distancing when using public transportation.
-(See Also: Is Costa Rica Safe To Visit 2025? – A Traveler’s Guide)
+(See Also: Is It Safe To Visit Paris?
+A Guide For Travelers)

 Q: What should I do if I test positive for COVID-19 during my trip to Greece?